- Indexed using Clarivate Analytics: Emerging Sources Citation Index (ESCI), SCOPUS, EBSCO, ProQuest, and DOAJ

 This manuscript type reports on a meeting with specific relevance to the journal it is submitted to.
 Meetings can be international or national conferences or institutional seminars.

-6. Original Research
+6. Research Article

-A review is a detailed examination including the benefits and drawbacks of a medicine, therapeutic technique, computer program, policy, or anything else appropriate to the journal.
+A review article is a detailed examination including the benefits and drawbacks of a medicine, therapeutic technique, computer program, policy, or anything else appropriate to the journal.
 They are substantially composed of a report on previous research.
 Authors wishing to present original ideas in addition should choose the Commentary type.
 All journals accept unsolicited review manuscripts for peer review.

 8. Short Communication